SonOfGillas/ExpoSonOfGillasTemplate/README.md

       #Build for ios
       yarn build:ios:dev
    ```
-   if you want to create a build without android keystore or apple account login (simulators build)
+   if you want to create a SIMULATOR ONLY build without android keystore or apple account login
    ```bash
       #Build for android no keystore needed
       yarn build:android:debug